Home Search Gallery How-To Books Links Workshops About Contact

 VR vs. IS

-VR and IS are the same.
+VR (Nikon) and IS (Canon) are the same thing.
 I'll use both terms interchangeably.
 Each maker uses their own acronyms.

 Each stabilizes images from the jiggly effects of hand-holding.
 It helps replace a tripod for making sharp photos.
 IS and VR let me shoot in bad light and forget a tripod, except for the most formal night shots.